 Paris - Georgetown is a very small town located in the state of Idaho.
 With a population of 2,921 people and just one neighborhood, Paris - Georgetown is the 64th largest community in Idaho.

-Because occupations involving physical labor dominate the local economy, Paris - Georgetown is generally considered to be a blue-collar town.
-39.12% of the Paris - Georgetown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Paris - Georgetown is a blue-collar town, with 39.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Paris - Georgetown is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Paris - Georgetown who work in management occupations (11.87%), sales jobs (8.10%), and teaching (6.06%).

 A relatively large number of people in Paris - Georgetown telecommute to their jobs.
 Overall, about 9.23% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Paris - Georgetown are slightly better educated than the national average of 21.84% for all cities and towns, with 22.84% of adults in Paris - Georgetown having a bachelor's degree or advanced degree.
+The education level of Paris - Georgetown citizens is a little higher than the average for US cities and towns: 22.84% of adults in Paris - Georgetown have at least a bachelor's degree.

 The per capita income in Paris - Georgetown in 2022 was $32,512, which is upper middle income relative to Idaho, and middle income relative to the rest of the US.
 This equates to an annual income of $130,048 for a family of four.
 However, Paris - Georgetown contains both very wealthy and poor people as well.